 The Turkish Airlines Lounge is taking the space of the former Alitalia Lounge JFK, which frankly must have been one of the worst lounges at JFK, and that’s saying something.
 Of course in the meantime Alitalia no longer exists in its previous form, but rather it has been replaced by ITA Airways.
 I suspect ITA Airways realizes the economics of having a lounge at JFK simply don’t make sense.

-The Alitalia Lounge has been closed for a long time, and ITA Airways has been sending its premium passengers to the Air France Lounge JFK.
+The Alitalia Lounge had been closed for a long time, and ITA Airways has been sending its premium passengers to the Air France Lounge JFK.

 Why the Turkish Airlines Lounge JFK is exciting

-There are a few reasons we should be looking forward to a Turkish Airlines Lounge JFK:
+There are a few reasons we should be happy about the opening of the Turkish Airlines Lounge JFK:

-- This means that the former space of the Alitalia Lounge will be renovated, and just about anything would be an improvement over the old lounge (and based on the pics of the new lounge, I’m pretty impressed)
+- This means that the former space of the Alitalia Lounge has been renovated, and just about anything is an improvement over the old lounge (and based on the pics of the new lounge, I’m pretty impressed)

 - The economics of Turkish Airlines having a lounge at JFK make a lot more sense, as the airline operates three daily flights from JFK, which means there are a lot of Turkish Airlines passengers eligible for lounge access

-- All of Turkish Airlines’ lounges outside of Turkey belong to Priority Pass; so while there hasn’t been anything official, I think it’s safe to assume that this lounge will likely also belong to Priority Pass, which will be great for those with a premium credit card
+- All of Turkish Airlines’ lounges outside of Turkey belong to Priority Pass; so while the lounge hasn’t yet joined Priority Pass, I think this will happen shortly, which would be great for those with a premium credit card

-My only concern is that this likely won’t be a very large lounge, unless Turkish Airlines found a way to expand it (which I can’t imagine is the case).
+My only concern is that this isn’t a very big lounge.
 Turkish Airlines has a few lounges in the United States (including in Miami and Washington), and I’d say they’re above average for Priority Pass lounges.

-Turkish Airlines will soon be opening a lounge at New York JFK Terminal 1, taking the place of the former Alitalia Lounge.
-While details are limited as of now, I’d say this is a great development, as it adds some much needed lounge capacity to the terminal.
+Turkish Airlines has opened a lounge at New York JFK Terminal 1, taking the place of the former Alitalia Lounge.
+I’d say this is a great development, as it adds some much needed lounge capacity to the terminal.
 While the lounge isn’t part of Priority Pass yet, I wouldn’t be surprised to see it join.

-What do you make of the upcoming Turkish Airlines Lounge JFK?
+What do you make of the new Turkish Airlines Lounge JFK?